How I approach podcast interviews

 Thank you so much for being a guest on the Dialogue Lab Podcast!

-If you read it (though it’s not required) and it gets you thinking about the kinds of topics you’d like us to discuss, feel free to email them to me, or you can just bring them up yourself on the podcast.
+If you read it (though it’s not required) and it gets you thinking about the kinds of topics you’d like us to discuss, feel free to email them to me in advance, or you can just bring them up yourself on the podcast.

 The audience for the Dialogue Lab podcast are people engaged in social impact.